vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 HIS WORKS.
 1. SIVA SOTRA VĀRTIKA (published) 2.
 VIVEKANJANA (known from reference)

-3. KAKŞYA STOTRA.
+3. KAKṣYA STOTRA.
 The last mentioned work is attributed to Bhattadivāka ravatsa by Yogarāja in his commentary on Abhinava's Paramārtha Sāra P. 103, as the following quotation shows:

 “Yathāha Bhatta Divākaravatsah Jāte dehapratyayadvípabhange Prāptaikadhye nirmale bodhasindhau Avyāvartya tvindriyagrāmam antar Viśvātmā tvath nitya ekovabhāsi'

-iti Kakşya Stotre."
+iti Kakṣya Stotre."

 THE PRATYABHIJKĀ BRANCH.
 It may be pointed out at the very outset that the Pratyabhijñā” also, like the Spanda, is based on the monistic Saiva Tantras and that in point of the philosophical conception of the universe and its cause, and of the nature of the individual self and that of the highest reality there is no difference between the two.
 The only point where the two differ is the means of realising the Highest Reality.
 The1912 ya K ...
 T